10110111/CalcMySky/doc/model_preview.md

  * 6/6/6 — this color depth is typical for LCD TN monitors, and sometimes others;
  * 8/8/8 — this should be tried first, unless you have a high-end monitor with support for 10 bit per color channel mode;
  * 10/10/10 — this is the option for high-end monitors with support for 10 bit per color channel mode.
 On the conventional 8-bit monitors this dithering mode will look as if dithering is disabled.

+### Color mode

+This control lets one analyze image colors by looking at the following representations them:

+ * sRGB — this is the usual mode intended to look as the scene looks to human eyes.
+ * Scotopic luminance — displays the night-vision brightness of the scene instead of full colors.
+This in particular takes into account the [Purkinje effect](https://en.wikipedia.org/wiki/Purkinje_effect).
+ * Photopic luminance — this displays the brightness of the scene instead of full colors.
+This brightness represents sensitivity of human vision in daylight conditions.
+ * XYZ chromaticity — normalizes photopic brightness of all pixels to the same value.
+As it doesn't quite map well to the brightness range of monitor pixels, the [exposure control](#exposure) can be used to brighten or darken the image.
+In the parts of the image where the brightness of some pixels is too large to represent on the screen, a black-white pattern is drawn.
+ * sRGBl chromaticiy (smooth) — this is almost the same as XYZ chromaticity, but in this case the pre-transfer-function sRGB values are normalized instead of the XYZ values.
+ * sRGBl chromaticity (bright) — this is like "sRGBl chromaticity (smooth)", but all the pixels are brought to maximum representable brightness for the given chromaticity.
+[Exposure control](#exposure) has no effect in this mode.
+ * Hue — this mode removes all brightness and saturation information from the image.
+All colors are maximally saturated and bright.
+[Exposure control](#exposure) has no effect in this mode.

 ### Gradual color clipping